husseintaan/c8r8/backend/README.md

 # C8R8 - Backend
 EECE 430L: Software Engineering Lab.

-Follow these steps to properly operate the C8R8 backend:
+Follow these steps to properly operate the C8R8 backend (on Windows):

 1- Clone our github repo from this link: https://github.com/husseintaan/c8r8 \
 2- Create a SQL database with a specific name, say: exchange, admin: root, password: pass\